 The Garnet Dagger Excerpt:

-I delayed my return to my people as I watched human jugglers bounce torches and knifes.
+Jugglers bounced torches and knives hypnotically delaying my return to my people.
 It was autumn equinox and the festivities would continue well into the night.
 Children laughed as they chased each other.
 A trail of leaves from their costumes twirled after them.
 It was dark when I reached the forest.
+Choosing a shorter hike up the hill rather than the long path back would make up for lost time.
+I didn’t need to alert the Elvin guards patrolling the barrier of my escapade.
+Liana would worry that I was late.
+Tomorrow night would be the two month anniversary of our hand twining ceremony.
+One more month as was customary, then we would wed.

 When I rose, the two guards sidestepped away.
 Nay, they would not gamble their lives again by being within my reach.